VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 ## Using the Windows Azure Service Bus

-To transport Command and Event messages, the team decided to use the Windows Azure Service Bus to provide the basic, low-level messaging infrastructure.
+To transport Command and Event messages, the team decided to use the Windows Azure Service Bus to provide the low-level messaging infrastructure.
 This section describes how the system uses the Windows Azure Service Bus and some of the alternatives and trade-offs the team considered during the design phase.